 I was really intimidated by the application process at first.
-You have to get a hair dryer (or some other heat source out) and essentially melt the material ever so slightly so it become malleable and can adhere to your nail.
+You have to get a hair dryer (or some other heat source out which is honestly pretty inconvenient) and essentially melt the material ever so slightly so it becomes malleable and can adhere to your nail.
 But, I watched the how-to video created by Jamberry and felt fairly confident about the whole process by the end of it.

 Each Jamberry sheet comes with 18 stickers in varying sizes and are long enough that you can cut the strips in half and use them for another manicure at a later time.
 I can't speak to the variety of sticker sizes as I was only sent 5 loose samples, but from pictures I've seen online, it seems like there are plenty of options to fit any nail size (up to a certain length of course).

 Unfortunately, of the stickers I was sent, none of them were really a spot on match.
 For this mani, I opted for a smaller is better approach since you are supposed to avoid the sticker touching your skin as much as possible.
 While I avoided that issue, I encountered others.
 I had visible nail on the sides near my tips and some slight puckering even though I reapplied heat to the sticker and tried to smooth it down.
 I'm not sure if the issue was that the sticker was too small, or if I just have especially wide nail beds that didn't want to play nicely.